 Steve Ralston - Assistant Coach

-All-time Major League Soccer assist leader Steve Ralston just completed his second full season as an assistant coach with the Dynamo in 2012, having joined the club immediately following his retirement in July 2010.
+All-time Major League Soccer assist leader Steve Ralston just completed his third full season as an assistant coach with the Dynamo in 2013, having joined the club immediately following his retirement in July 2010.
 Along with Wade Barrett, Ralston co-managed the 2012 Dynamo Reserves to the 2012 Major League Soccer Reserve League Central/Mountain division championship.

 A native of St. Louis, Ralston retired as the all-time MLS leader in assists (135), games (378), starts (372), and minutes played (33,143).
 As a midfielder, he played in four MLS Cup finals for New England, including two against the Dynamo in 2006 and 2007.
 Ralston was named an MLS All-Star seven times and to the MLS Best XI three times.
 He is the only three-time recipient of the MLS Fair Play Award.

 On the international level, Ralston appeared 36 times for the United States national team and scored four goals, including the game-winning goal against Mexico on September 3, 2005, as the United States clinched qualification for the World Cup.
 He was an alternate for the World Cup squad but has represented the United States at the Gold Cup three times, including championship squads in 2005 and 2007.